Best Free Browser Games to Play When You're Bored (No Download Needed)

 You've got 15 minutes and nothing to do.
 Here are the best free browser games you can play right now - no downloads, no accounts, no nonsense.
 Just click and go.

-You've got 15 minutes, a laptop, and absolutely zero desire to do anything productive.
+You’ve got 15 minutes and nothing to do.
 We get it.
 The good news?
-You don't need a gaming PC, a Steam account, or a $70 purchase to have a genuinely good time.
+You don’t need a gaming PC, a Steam account, or a $70 purchase to have a genuinely good time.

 Browser games have come a long way.
 The stuff you can play directly in a tab right now is fast, fun, and way more addictive than it has any right to be.
 Here’s a breakdown of what’s actually worth your time - and why each type hits differently depending on your mood.